 Updates to the Women's Ozonic 60 OutDry

 The new Mountain Hardwear Ozonic 60 has a few subtle differences from the previous model we tested.
 Besides the color change from a light purple to navy blue, the material used in the construction of the pack has also changed.
-Word from the manufacturer is that the fabric has changed from 210D nylon plain weave to 330D HT Cordura Ripstop.
+The word from the manufacturer is that the fabric has changed from 210D nylon plain weave to 330D HT Cordura Ripstop.
 This change is meant to increase the overall durability of the pack.
 Additionally, the pack has a new suspension system that provides three inches of torso adjustment meant to assist in customizing the right fit.
 These changes come at a cost — a $10 price increase raised the cost of the Ozonic from $270 to $280.

 Below is a comparison of the new model on the left and the previous version on the right.

 Listed below is a summary of the critical differences between the two models:

 - Fabric change — Manufacturer switched from 210D Robic nylon plain weave to 330D HT Ripstop Cordura, a move meant to improve the durability of the pack.